-I have been wanting to visit this place for the longest time.
-I even tried going there alone last year.
-My friend's stories about this placid lake in the Allah Valley of South Cotabato and its cultural group, The T'bolis, got me interested.
-There was also this movie K’Na, about a T’boli woman who became a dreamweaver.
-Plus, I wanted to meet L’ang Dulay, a T'boli conferred the Gawad Manlilikha ng Bayan (GAMABA) award in 1998 for her high-quality t’nalaks.
+I have wanted to visit this place for the longest time.
+I even attempted to go there alone last year.
+My friend’s stories about this placid lake in the Allah Valley of South Cotabato and its cultural group, the T’bolis, piqued my interest.
+There was also the movie K’Na, about a T’boli woman who became a dreamweaver.
+On top of that, I wanted to meet L’ang Dulay, a T’boli artist honored with the Gawad Manlilikha ng Bayan (GAMABA) award in 1998 for her exceptional t’nalak creations.

 So, when Izah Morales of Explore8 posted early this year about their planned SOCSARGEN tour, I immediately decided to join.
 It was my first time joining Explore8, or any local tour agency, and it was a really pleasant experience.
 I got to see Lake Sebu, meet Be L'ang Dulay, and buy myself a T'nalak.
 Plus, I also experienced a lot more about this soulful region.